confluence/python-textbok/python_notes/Python_Basics.rst

 multiplication and division.

 Python is a dynamically (and not statically) typed language.
-That means that you don't have to specify a type for a variable when you create it -- you can use the same variable to store values of different types.
+That means that we don't have to specify a type for a variable when we create it -- we can use the same variable to store values of different types.
 However, Python is also strongly (and not weakly) typed -- at any given time, a variable has a definite type.
-If you try to perform operations on variables which have incompatible types (for example, if you try to add a number to a string), Python will exit with a type error instead of trying to guess what you mean.
+If we try to perform operations on variables which have incompatible types (for example, if we try to add a number to a string), Python will exit with a type error instead of trying to guess what we mean.

 The function ``type`` can be used to determine the type of an object.
 For example::